 The knowledge base will be divided in a number of situations that we want to be able to recognize, e.g. taking off, taking evasive actions or a dogfight.
 These situations are given in chapter 3.
-For every situation there is a set of rules that state the probability that the situation is occurring depending on the state of the aircraft or the events that are happening.
+A situation can be recognized by the events that could happen during a situation.
+By watching the events we can determine with a certain probability which situation is occurring.
 An event can have three sources: